 - Schedule a final date in consultation with your supervisors;

 - Book a room via the LIACS Secretariat.

-Unless stated otherwise, your master's thesis presentation is partially public.
+Unless stated otherwise, your (online) master's thesis presentation is partially public.
 Family and friends are welcome to attend.

 Graduation application procedure

 You need to apply for your graduation 6 weeks before the expected graduation date.
 If you are planning to graduate no later than 31 August, you have to apply for your Master's Graduation before 1 July!
 This also applies if you are planning to graduate no later than 30 September.

 1. Send an email to the Education Coordinator with the following information: